 GOOD ★★★★

 Not recommended to be left outside in the elements.
 Chemicals will destroy the outer coating.
-Scratches easily and a short 3-6 mo life expectancy.
+Scratches easily and has a 6-12 month life expectancy.

 Emissivity